A Senior Citizen’s Guide to Home Loans and Reverse Mortgages

 Can You Get a 30-Year Home Loan As A Senior?

 According to the Federal Trade Commission, “Mortgage discrimination is against the law.”
-This means that a 65-year old has the same right to a mortgage – including a 30-year one – as a 25-year old.
+This means that a 65-year-old has the same right to a mortgage – including a 30-year mortgage – as a 25-year-old.
 The only elements that should determine your eligibility are your income, credit score, assets, and cash availability.

 Mortgage Products Available For Seniors

 There are various mortgage products that seniors and retirees can use to finance their new home purchases.

 A Reverse Mortgage

 Let’s start with a product that is specially designed for seniors: the reverse mortgage.
 This is a type of loan specifically for homeowners aged 62 and above.
 Unlike other mortgages, this loan does not have to be paid back straight away.
 Payment would only be required if the homeowner dies or decided to sell their home.